AdolfoGonzalez112/WHSTechNotes/journal.md

 Computer science helps with the election by giving people who have never voted physicaly to vote through a computer or others.
 # November 4, 2024
 Its important to protect your personal information online so random people dont try to impersonate you online.
 You can make sure by making your account private.
 No, but i would make sure nothing important is showing on the photo.
 By not sharing nothing improtant and having media private.
+# November 21, 2024
+Technology makes food more affordable and accessible by improving farming, streamlining distribution, and enabling online shopping. however, it can harm the environment, create supply cgain risks, and exclude those without digital access. balancing these benefits and risks is essential.